-Hindu nationalists tend to view India's history as a series of humiliations at the hands of foreign invaders (Mughal Muslims and later British colonialists).
+Hindu nationalists tend to view India's history as a series of humiliations at the hands of foreign invaders-Mughal Muslims and later British colonialists.
 As a consequence, they have rejected the secularism propounded by founders of the modern Indian state such as Jawaharlal Nehru and Mohandas Gandhi.
-In 2019, many analysts contend that the Modi-BJP government is responding to significantly slowed economic growth by becoming even more reliant on emotive, religious-based issues to consolidate political support.
+Some analysts have contended that in 2019 and throughout the economic slowdown associated with the Coronavirus Disease 2019 (COVID-19) pandemic, the Modi-BJP government has responded to slowed growth by becoming more reliant on emotive, religious-based issues to consolidate political support.